bytedeco/javacpp/README.txt

 As a matter of course, this all works with the Scala language as well, but to make the process even smoother, I would imagine that it should not be too hard to add support for "native properties", such that declarations like `@native var` could generate native getter and setter methods...

+==Instructions for Android==
+Inside the directory of the Android project:
+ # Copy the `javacpp.jar` file into the `libs/` subdirectory, and
+ # Run this command to produce the `*.so` library files in `libs/armeabi/`:
+{{{
+java -jar libs/javacpp.jar -classpath bin/ -classpath bin/classes/ -d libs/armeabi/
+-properties android-arm -Dplatform.root=<path to android-ndk-r5b>
+-Dcompiler.path=<path to arm-linux-androideabi-g++> <class names>
+}}}
+Without a doubt, you should definitely add this to your build files, such as `build.xml` or `.project`.

+*Please note that the Android NDK's libstdc++ does not seem to work with Android 2.1 or older, and JavaCPP will not work.
+Please let me know if you find a way around that.*

 ==Acknowledgments==
 I am currently an active member of the Okutomi & Tanaka Laboratory, Tokyo Institute of Technology, supported by a scholarship from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Japanese Government.

 ==Changes==
+===March 1, 2011===
+ * Fixed directory search for `jni_md.h`, which did not search deep enough in some cases
+ * Added new `path.separator` property to set the path separator of the target platform, regardless of the build platform
+ * Added hack to make sure the temporarily extracted library files get properly deleted under Windows
+ * Now loads classes more lazily
+ * Changed the paths for libstdc++ inside `android-arm.properties` to the non "v7a" versions
+ * Added new `platform.root` property to let users specify the path to their toolchains more easily

 ===February 18, 2011===
 Initial release